 A Community Resource for Identifying and Understanding Attacks

-An attacker uses a traceroute utility to map out the route which data flows through the network in route to a target destination.
-Tracerouting can allow an attacker to construct a working topology of systems and routers by listing the systems through which data passes through on their way to the targeted machine.
+An adversary uses a traceroute utility to map out the route which data flows through the network in route to a target destination.
+Tracerouting can allow the adversary to construct a working topology of systems and routers by listing the systems through which data passes through on their way to the targeted machine.
 This attack can return varied results depending upon the type of traceroute that is performed.
 Traceroute works by sending packets to a target while incrementing the Time-to-Live field in the packet header.
 As the packet traverses each hop along its way to the destination, its TTL expires generating an ICMP diagnostic message that identifies where the packet expired.
-Traditional techniques for tracerouting involved the use of ICMP and UDP.
-As more firewalls began to filter ingress ICMP, methods of traceroute using TCP were developed
+Traditional techniques for tracerouting involved the use of ICMP and UDP, but as more firewalls began to filter ingress ICMP, methods of traceroute using TCP were developed.

 A command line version of traceroute or similar tool that performs route enumeration.

 The table below specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 A Related Weakness relationship associates a weakness with this attack pattern.
 Each association implies a weakness that must exist for a given attack to be successful.
 If multiple weaknesses are associated with the attack pattern, then any of the weaknesses (but not necessarily all) may be present for the attack to be successful.
 Each related weakness is identified by a CWE identifier.

 More information is available — Please select a different filter.